 Navigating the Afterlife through the Tibetan Book of the Dead Study Guide

-Jacob Dalton, Khyentse Professor and Chair, Department of South and Southeast Asian Studies, University of California, Berkeley
+Jacob Dalton, Khyentse Foundation Distinguished University Professor in Tibetan Buddhism, University of California, Berkeley

 February 19, 2021

 The Visible and Invisible in the Art of Zanabazar Study Guide

-Uranchimeg Tsultem, Assistant Professor, Edgar and Dorothy Fehnel Chair in International Studies, Herron School of Art + Design, Indiana University–Purdue University Indianapolis
+Uranchimeg Tsultem, Assistant Professor and Edgar and Dorothy Fehnel Chair in International Studies, Herron School of Art + Design, Indiana University–Purdue University Indianapolis

 February 26, 2021

 Images of Afterlifes and Afterworlds in the Islamic Garden

 Nerina Rustomji, Associate Professor of History, St. John’s University

 March 5, 2021